smugmug/yui-gallery/src/sm-map/README.md

   the given key isn't found.

 * `toJSON()` is an alias for `entries()` (ES6 doesn't define `toJSON()`).

+* Does not support ES6 iterators, as most browsers don't implement them yet.

+* The Y.Map constructor doesn't accept a `comparator` argument, whereas the ES6 Map constructor does.
+Its only valid value in ES6 is the string "is", which causes an ES6 Map to treat `0` and `-0` as distinct values.
+If you care about this for some reason, I'd love to know why.

 * In older browsers (notably IE8 and lower), the `size` property is enumerable and writable.
 This is unavoidable due to limitations in these browsers.